BAJAJ ASSET MANAGEMENT LIMITED.

 Where and how can I buy and sell penny stocks in India?

 You can trade them through brokerage platforms or recognised exchanges.
 Using limit orders and verifying the stock’s background are essential steps to navigate their volatility.
+There are no penny stock mutual fund available in India.
+So, investors may have to directly invest in individual stocks.

 What strategies can help in identifying good penny stocks?